The endometrium is the inside lining of the uterus. Postpartum endometritis is an infection of the endometrium after childbirth.

 |Copyright © Nucleus Medical Media, Inc.|

 Postpartum endometritis is caused by bacteria.
-The bacteria may be present in the mother before childbirth or be introduced to the body during childbirth.
+The bacteria may be present in the mother before childbirth or enter the body during childbirth.

 - Cesarean section delivery

 - Postpartum hemorrhage

 - Devices inserted into uterus before, during, or after birth

 - Pieces of the placenta remain in the mother after birth

 - Bacterial infection of the membranes and amniotic fluid—chorioamnionitis

 - Presence of a specific bacteria in the vagina